ajbacon/CV/README.md

 ## Hobbies

 A county level tennis player when I was younger, I like to keep active!
-Football, tennis, golf, cricket, skiing, squash to name a few of the sports I like to do regularly.
+Football, tennis, golf, cricket, skiing, squash to name a few of the sports I like to play regularly.

 Additionally I love cooking, a good board game and before Makers I got slightly addicted to CodeWars!